 Alternatives to Magnesium Taurate

-If you suffer from digestive issues like heartburn, acid reflux, or stomach upset, a supplement like magnesium malate or magnesium citrate might also be a good choice for you.
+If you suffer from digestive issues like heartburn, acid reflux, or stomach upset, a supplement like Natural Calm magnesium citrate might also be a good choice for you.

 Very few of the trusted supplement brands carry magnesium taurate.
 However, that shouldn’t be a concern for most people seeking a magnesium supplement.
 There is no specific reason to choose magnesium taurate over another form of magnesium — provided it is highly absorbable.

 Magnesium citrate is among the most absorbable forms of magnesium, which is why we use it in the Natural Calm® line of supplements.

 Natural Calm Magnesium Citrate contains magnesium sourced from deep in the sea and natural citric acid from sugar beets.

 When added to hot, preferably boiling water, these ingredients combine to form magnesium citrate.
 Kids and adults alike enjoy watching the mixture fizz as it dissolves.
 Drinking Natural Calm is a pleasure, too, thanks to the natural sweetness from stevia and the flavors with no preservatives, artificial colour, or artificial sweeteners.

 Natural Calm® is a simple, easy way to add essential magnesium to your diet.

 Visit our shop to learn more about available flavours, and choose one that’s right for you today.